What is the Cost of a Trip to Machu Picchu?

 $100 personal spending

 Possibly the single most expensive part of your trip. (unless you plan to overnight at the Sanctuary Inn at Machu Picchu).
-All flights go through Lima, Peru for now. (a new international airport is scheduled to be built in the village of Chinchero, about 30 minutes from Cusco.
-But construction on the runway or terminal has not even begun) Search for flights from your nearest airport as well as "hub" cities like Washington DC, LAX, Paris, Madrid or Hong Kong for best rates.
+All flights go through Lima, Peru for now. (except Avianca Airlines has 1 flight per day from Bogota to Cusco.
+And Latam Airlines has 1 flight 3 days a week from La Paz to Cusco. subject to change) Search for flights from your nearest airport as well as "hub" cities like Washington DC, LAX, Paris, Madrid or Hong Kong for best rates.
 Use search engines like Kayak, Expedia or Orbitz.
 Pay with points, frequent flier miles or cash.
 We've seen roundtrip flights to Lima on Delta airlines from BWI for $645 pp. Also check Avianca and Copa Airlines from LAX or DC.
 It usually includes a stop in Bogota or Panama, but you should arrive in Lima on the same day.
-Be aware that airlines are moving away from aggregated search engines and it's worth it if you find a good rate for a flight, to try to book it directly on the airline website if you can find the same rate.
+If you find a good rate for a flight, it's better if you try to book it directly on the airline website if you can find the same rate.
 Rates can vary from $545 pp to $1500 pp for economy class tickets.

 Tip: if you use credit cards, choose a card with benefits that include points for every purchase.
-Points can be transferred to hotels or airlines. (we use Chase Ink Business Plus or American Express Platinum cards for all our business related expenses)
+Points can be transferred to hotels or airlines. (we use Chase Ink Business Plus or American Express Platinum cards which offer benefits to offset the annual fees)

-It's necessary to fly from Lima to Cusco and ultimately back to Lima (unless you plan to travel overland to other destinations) Cost varies from $385 USD pp for roundtrip flights on LAN airlines to $275 USD pp for roundtrip flights on STAR PERU airlines.
-Other airlines include Avianca, LC Peru and Perurian Airlines.
+It's necessary to fly from Lima to Cusco and ultimately back to Lima (unless you plan to travel overland to other destinations).
+It's not possible to book flights to Machu Picchu directly.
+Cost varies, widely sometimes, from $300 USD pp for roundtrip flights on LATAM or AVIANCA airlines, to $200 USD pp for roundtrip flights on Viva or Sky Airlines.
+Note that local airlines are now charging extra for checked bags, assigned seats, and even printing boarding passes.
 There is no train service.
 Bus service is mostly used by locals.
-It's over 20 hours on 2-lane mountainous roads. (see how we booked roundtrip flights to Cusco for $15 USD pp)
+It's over 20 hours on 2-lane mountainous roads.
+(Click here to see our recommendations for booking flights.
+And how to avoid mistakes!

 There is one hotel at the Lima airport.
 The Costa del Sol Wyndham Hotel is conveniently connected by skybridge and is only a couple minutes walk from the international arrivals area.
-Book online and plan to pay over $250 with taxes for double room.
+Book online and plan to pay over $200 with taxes for double room.
 Or try to book it on an booking.com or hotels.com.
 If you want to skip hotel and rough it in the airport, it is rough.
 There's no place to sit or relax comfortably.
 The floors are cold tile.
 The lounges are on the gate side of the airport and not accessible.
 If you don't want the Wyndham, there are hotels in Lima which require 45 min-1 hour transfer one way at a cost of $30-$50 each way.
 Not ideal, but these are the only options right now.
+Here's link to info about arranging taxis in Lima.

-If you have points, Starwood properties include Palacio del Inka hotel in Cusco, and Tambo del Inka in Sacred Valley. (about 1 hour drive from Cusco) JW Marriott and Ramada have properties in Cusco as well.
-Otherswise there are plenty of 3* and 4* properties with prices that run from $60 - $150 per double room per night.
+If you have points, Starwood properties include Palacio del Inka and Marriott hotels in Cusco, and Tambo del Inka in Sacred Valley. (about 1 hour drive from Cusco) Ramada and Hilton have properties in Cusco as well.
+(Hilton is outside city center and requires using taxis to and from) Otherswise there are plenty of 3* and 4* properties with prices that run from $60 - $150 per double room per night.
 Search hotels.com or booking.com for deals.
 Swimming pools are not customary.
 Most travelers are on the way to Machu Picchu and are not hanging out in the hotels.
 Tambo del Inka has small pools reserved for adults getting services in their spa.
-Don't imagine the kids kicking and splashing their way to Machu Picchu!
+Don't get your hopes up that the kids will be kicking and splashing their way to Machu Picchu!

 Hotels Machu Picchu: